 Some time around ten, Dee LaValle will begin the orientation.
 She will introduce key personnel and go through the many activities of the Fair.
 Pay attention, and you’ll have the tools you need to plan a full and fulfilling Fantasia Fair.

-At 11:30 am, Provincetown historian Robert Anderson will conduct a walking tour of Provincetown.
+At 11:30 am, Provincetown historian and Fantasia Fair favorite Robert Anderson will conduct a walking tour of Provincetown.
 The city has a fascinating history.
 Did you know the pilgrims’ first landing was less than a mile from where you just finished breakfast?
-That playwrights like Eugene O’Neill and Tennessee Williams once lived in Provincetown?
-You will after Robert’s tour!
+That playwrights Eugene O’Neill and Tennessee Williams once lived in Provincetown?
+You will after Robert’s your walk with Robert!
+The tour will end at about 12:45 pm.

-Also at 11:30 pm, there will be a guided tour of the Pilgrim Monument and Provincetown Museum.
+From 11:30 through 4:00 pm on Monday and 9 am – 4 pm daily, the Pilgrim Monument and Provincetown Museum will be open for self-guided tours.
 The Monument is of course that big sticky-uppy thing you can see from everywhere in town.
 The view from the top provides a panoramic view of Provincetown and a great photo opportunity.
 The museum is filled with exhibits that illustrate the very things Robert will be talking about.

 Plans are underway to build a funicular that runs from the frieze on Bradford Street to the Museum.
 It’s scheduled for completion before the 2019 Fair, but for now you must get there by taxi, auto, or on foot.
 It’s not that much of a hike, thankfully.
 If your car is parked, remember: taxis are cheap and plentiful at Fantasia Fair.

-If you arrived late on Sunday or early Monday, the Fantasia Fair office will be open Monday from 11:45 am until 1:00 pm and 3:00 – 5:00 pm, and from 9:00 – 11:00 and 3:00 – 5:00 pm the rest of the week (closed Saturday afternoon, but please drop by to hell tear down the office).
-The office is at the Boatslip Inn, 161 Commercial Street
+If you arrived late on Sunday or early Monday, the Fantasia Fair office will be open Monday from 11:45 am until 1:00 pm and 3:00 – 5:00 pm, and from 9:00 – 11:00 and 3:00 – 5:00 pm the rest of the week (closed Saturday afternoon, but please drop by to help tear down the office).
+The office is at the Boatslip Inn, 161 Commercial Street.

 Monday Afternoon Reception for Newcomers